langurmonkey/website-source/content/blog/2024/jujutsu.md

 Parent commit      : zzzzzzzz 00000000 (empty) (no description set)
 ```

 The output suggests that our working copy now is the change `swkvvrku`.
-If we show the log, we see that the `@` has changed, but the top change is no more:
+If we now show the log, we see that the `@` has changed, but the top change is no more:

 ```sh
 $ jj log